Operational Notice · Effective May 31, 2026

 Saying No as Strategy

-The VA denies approximately 30% of initial disability claims.
+The VA denies about 30% of initial disability claims.

 But denial patterns reveal systematic extraction.